 A continued severe contraction in the economy can lead to a deep recession, in which general prices fall.
 For example, during a recession, people can become more pessimistic about the future of the economy.
 Furthermore, they will prefer to increase their savings and reduce current spending.

-Likewise, a decrease in government spending or a significant increase in the tax rate can also reduce aggregate demand.
-As a result, the aggregate price level falls.
+Likewise, a decrease in government spending or a significant increase in the tax rate can also reduce aggregate demand, resulting in a fall in the aggregate price level.

 In theory, deflationary pressures are possible to occur when the economy operates below its potential output.
 In this case, the output gap (the difference between actual real GDP and potential GDP) is negative.
 We call this situation the deflationary gap.